 Here’s a quick video to show you how to remove rust from knives:

-While the knife shown in the video is a pocket survival knife, the technique can be easily applied to your regular, old kitchen knives.
+While the knife shown in the video is a pocket survival knife, the technique can applied to your regular, old kitchen knives.

 - For minor rust damage, you can use a simple solution made out of baking soda and water instead of commercial polishing and rust-removing products that are freely available on the market today.
 It’s cheaper and safer.